apache/www-site/content/foundation/marks/guide.md

 ## About the Apache Brand  {#introduction}

-The Apache brand and our feather logo stand for the Apache Way process by which we build software.
+The Apache brand and our logos stand for the Apache Way process by which we build software.
 Some of the elements of the Apache Way include having collaborative, consensus driven communities of volunteers who are performing the work providing the governance for the project.
 It